 Reebok training shoes come in different forms for every type of workout imaginable.
 As a brand that promotes fitness lifestyle, they produce walking and general workout footgear that is inclusive, regardless of skill level, activity, or gender.
 Specialized footwear for CrossFit and weightlifting are also available.
 Read on to find out how to tell the different types of Reebok training shoes apart.

-- Reebok workout shoes: Reebok workout shoes are versatile and can be used for various types of fitness regimens, including strength training, studio aerobics, HIIT, short sprints and more.
+- Workout shoes: These trainers are versatile and can be used for various types of fitness regimens, including strength training, studio aerobics, HIIT, short sprints and more.
 They have a thicker, heavier, and more rigid sole as heavy support is required during workouts.
 Their toebox is also more roomy to accommodate the toe spreading that happens naturally while exercising.
 They also provide more ankle support to aid the lateral and forward movements.
 Some models have smooth areas on the outsole to allow for seamless twisting and turning during aerobics.

-- Reebok weightlifting shoes: Reebok weightlifting shoes are built to be the most heavy-duty out of all the types of training shoes.
+- Weightlifting shoes: These shoes are built to be the most heavy-duty out of all the types of training shoes.
 As a result, the materials that they use are more durable and rigid.
 Their upper employs synthetic leather for a snug fit as well as ankle and lateral support.
 The soles are rigid and elevated to prevent compression under heavy loads and help the wearer achieve a lower squat position.

 Now that you know the differences between the types of Reebok training shoes, below is a guide to help you find your perfect pair.

-How to find the perfect Reebok training shoes
+How to find the perfect pair of Reebok training shoes

 With the wide range of Reebok training shoes that the brand has on offer, it can be confusing to find the perfect pair for your feet especially if you are just starting out in your fitness journey.
 Below are some guidelines that you can use when shopping for Reebok training shoes.